 |Ah, Kalalau.
 Larry's second true love.|

-As far music and sound effects go though, Larry 2 is a disappointment.
+As for music and sound effects go through, Larry 2 is a disappointment.
 While it does support sound cards, unlike the first game, it still doesn't have a huge soundtrack.
-Even with MT-32 emulator like Munt, it's pretty silent game in comparison to something like Space Quest 3, that made the most of the MT-32's atmospheric SFX capabilities.
+Even with the MT-32 emulator like Munt, it's pretty silent game in comparison to something like Space Quest 3, that made the most of the MT-32's atmospheric SFX capabilities.